 Full or partial shop assembly including transverse elements should only be required by contract for appropriate cases, including: structures that are very rigid (e.g., bascule and through-girder railroad bridges); structures with small radii or complex geometry; and where girders terminate at loadcarrying diaphragms or other girders.
-Allowing the fabricator to use alternate schemes that will ensure proper final fit without assembly should be considered to expedite fabrication and reduce cost. fall protection required.
-The assembly can be made with the webs either vertical or horizontal.
+Allowing the Fabricator to use alternate schemes that will ensure proper final fit without assembly should be considered to expedite fabrication and reduce cost. webs either vertical or horizontal.
 Either method will yield similar results if executed properly.

 Field splices in straight or curved box girders are typically assembled completely prior to shipping to the job site.
-The connections have traditionally been drilled or reamed while assembled, but may be drilled by CNC without full assembly if the fabricator provides the engineer with a geometry control plan.
+The connections have traditionally been drilled or reamed while assembled, but may be drilled CNC without full assembly if the Fabricator provides the engineer with a geometry control plan.